armin-reichert/pacman-javafx/README.md

 In each [release](https://github.com/armin-reichert/pacman-javafx/releases) you find attached 3 installers.

 - On Windows, a MSI installer is created.
 - The Linux (.deb) installer has only been tested inside a VM.
 On a fresh installation of Zorin 18 in VMWare Workstation 17 Player, the game runs out-of-the box.
-(See [linux-issues.md](doc/linux-issues.md) for different issues I had with an Ubuntu system).
+(See [linux-issues.md](doc/linux-issues.md) for issues I had with an older Ubuntu system).
 Note that the program is installed in folder `/opt/pac-man-fx-3d/bin`.
-Probably there is some better way, bit I don't have much motivation to find that out.
+Probably there is some better way, but honestly I don't have much motivation to find that out.
 - The Mac-OS (.dmg) version has not been tested at all, any help is appreciated.

 ## How to build